 The information provided on this page is correct at the time of publication but course content, costs and other individual course details do change from time to time and are updated as often as possible, so please do check these pages again when making your final decision to apply for a course.
 Any updated course details will also be confirmed to you at application, enrolment and in your offer letter.

 - A study trip will be offered if applicable and appropriate

 - Purchasing formal business attire for mooting assessments (costs can vary between £75 - £300 depending on source of purchase)

 - Printing of trial bundles for mooting assessment - around 80 pages (approx. cost £4).

 - Membership of the Students Union Law Society

 - For trips, the costs of travel to and from the destination are covered but students are responsible for travel costs for non mandatory activities whilst away and for food and drinks

 - Students will be invited to black tie events which will require the wearing of formal attire (£50-£100 depending on source of purchase)

-- Trip to London in first year (organised by Law Soc.) - visit places like Inns of Court and Royal Courts of Justice (approx. cost £50)
+- Trip to London in first year (organised by Law Society) - you could visit places such as Inns of Court and Royal Courts of Justice (approx. cost £50).